 College Scorecards in the U.S. Department of Education’s College Affordability and Transparency Center make it easier for you to search for a college that is a good fit for you.
 You can use the College Scorecard to find out more about a college’s affordability and value so you can make more informed decisions about which college to attend.

 Tuition & Financial Aid

-Dominican's tuition is at or below the national average for four-year private colleges and universities, and more than 90 percent of our incoming students receive some form of financial aid.
+The rigor and personal attention we bring to the Dominican learning experience also applies to making your education affordable.
+Dominican's tuition is below the national average for four-year private colleges and universities, and more than 90% of our incoming students receive some form of financial aid.

 |Full-time Undergraduate (12-18 credits)||Annual Cost|

 |Room & Board: (Double Occupancy Room & Meal Plan)||$9,380*|

 *Costs vary depending on residence hall, room and meal plan.
 A $20 Resident Student Fee is assessed each term.